Motivating Effort with Information about Future Rewards: Model

 \section{Model}

-The baseline model is a continuous-time principal-agent problem without transfers.
-An agent works for a principal and exerts effort until he chooses to (irreversibly) shirk.
-The agent exerts effort at flow cost $c$, earns a reward $q$ if he works until the task is completed, and discounts at rate $r$.
+The model is a continuous-time principal-agent problem without transfers.
+An agent works for a principal and exerts effort until he chooses to quit.
+We assume that the quit decision is \textit{irreversible}.
+The agent exerts effort at flow cost $c>0$, earns a reward $q\ge 0$ if he works until the task is completed, and discounts at rate $r>0$.
 We refer to the reward, $q$, as the quality of the task.
-The task either has low quality, $L>0$, or high quality, $H>L$.
-The realized quality $q$ is the principal's private information, and the agent begins with prior probability $\mu\in\kh{0,1}$ that the task has high quality.
+The realized quality $q$ is the principal's private information, and the agent's prior is given by a distribution $F$ with finite first moment: $\mathbb{E}_F\fkh{q}<\infty$.

-Assume that both players observe when the task is completed, and the completion arrives with Poisson rate $\lambda_q$ when the task quality is $q$, at which point the relationship ends.
+Assume that both players observe when the task is completed, and the completion arrives with Poisson rate $\lambda_q>0$ when the task quality is $q$, at which point the relationship ends.
 This implies that when the task quality is $q$, the task duration $x$ is an exponential random variable with mean $1/\lambda_q$.
-Thus, with realized duration $x$, the agent's ex post payoff from exerting effort until time $\tau$ is
+Thus, given realized duration $x$, the agent's ex post payoff from exerting effort until time $\tau$ is

-The principal receives a bonus {$b\kh{q}$} if the agent works until the task is completed, and discounts at rate $r_p$; therefore, her ex post payoff when the agent shirks at $\tau$ is
+The principal receives a bonus $b\kh{q}>0$ if the agent works until the task is completed, and discounts at rate $r_p>0$; therefore, her ex post payoff when the agent quits at $\tau$ is We assume $b(\cdot)$ is a bounded measurable function with $0<\underline{b} \leq b(q) \leq \overline{b}<\infty$ for all $q\in[0,\infty)$.
+These assumptions ensure that both players' expected payoffs are always well-defined.

-We compute the following expected payoff functions useful for later analysis.
-The agent's expected payoff from completing a task with quality $q$ (i.e., shirk at $\tau=\infty$) is
+We now compute the following expected payoff functions, which will be useful for later analysis.
+The agent's expected payoff from completing a task with quality $q$ (i.e., quit at $\tau=\infty$) is